Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 My romantic relationship was dying, and I was too distracted to save it because I was too busy wrestling with my money problems.

-The mildest issue of all was the major knee surgery which isn’t totally money related, but my recovery may have been easier with less stress.
+The mildest issue of all was the major knee surgery which isn’t totally money related, but my recovery may have been easier with less financial stress.

-Fixing the Real Estate Problem
+Fixing The Real Estate Problem

 My first priority was to sell the real estate.
 This is where the majority of my troubles stemmed from, so I had to blow it all up and start over from scratch.
 Against the advice of some family and friends, I sold both properties in order to access cash.